Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 plt.show()
 ```

-This code results in the following plotted diagram:
+This code results in the following plotted diagram.
+We cans see that there is a relationship between the X and Y values, that is, as they are nearly proportional to each other.

 ![Matplotlib](img/plotmatplotlib.png)